FalguniDwivedi/Dashboard-Preparation-Process/README.md

 - **Total Quantity Sold:** Highlights the quantity sold and the growth rate from the previous year.
 - **Sales and Profit by Subcategory:** Breaks down sales and profit into various product subcategories, showing comparative performance between the two years.
 - **Weekly Sales and Profit Trends:** Illustrates weekly fluctuations, allowing for quick identification of performance relative to set averages.

+## Dashboard Preparation Process

+To learn more about the dashboard preparation process, please refer to [the full README here](path/to/your-Dashboard Preparation Process/README.md).

+## Dashboard Overview

+In this section, you can provide an overview of your dashboard.
+Describe the purpose, the data it uses, and the insights it offers.

 ![Screenshot (133)](https://github.com/user-attachments/assets/0fadd339-190e-4d31-baab-0872205db4d9)